-There are gaps of knowledge on the social, environmental and geophysical dimension of feasibility for many options and a holistic assessment of different options is largely lacking.
-This latter could reveal unintended impacts from and synergies or trade-offs between options, as in water and wastewater services (Dobson and Mijic, 2020).
+There are gaps in knowledge on the social, environmental and geophysical dimensions of feasibility for many options, and a holistic assessment of different options is largely lacking.
+This latter issue could reveal unintended impacts from, and synergies or trade-offs between, options, as in water and wastewater services (Dobson and Mijic, 2020).

-13.6.2.3 Adaptation Limits, Residual Risks, Incremental and Transformative Adaptation
+13.6.2.3 Adaptation Limits, Residual Risks, and Incremental and Transformative Adaptation

-Adaptation in cities, settlements and key infrastructure in Europe faces technical, environmental, economic and social limits (Figure 13.21).
+Adaptation in cities, settlements and key infrastructures in Europe faces technical, environmental, economic and social limits (Figure 13.21).